 I have included a picture so you can see but it is When you place a pattern on the fabric, you align the pattern’s grainline with the fabric’s lengthwise grain.
 Unless otherwise noted, grain or grainline generally refers to the lengthwise grain.

-It is easier to get a well cut pattern piece when you use weights or pin pattern to fabric.
-I prefer pattern weights ( whatever I have laying around) to pins but if your prefereing is the later, go for it!
+It is easier to get a well-cut pattern piece when you use weights or pin patterns to fabric.
+I prefer pattern weights ( whatever I have laying around) to pins but if your preferring is the latter, go for it!